15 Jaw-Dropping Puerto Rico Beaches

 What Makes Playa Sucia Special

-Although its name literally translates to "Dirty Beach," rest assured it is far from that.
+Although its name literally translates to "Dirty Beach," rest assured this cove is far from that.
 On the contrary, Playa Sucia — also known as Playuela — is famous for its turquoise and deep blue waters, which contrast beautifully with its soft white sand.

-The half-moon-shaped beach is also near a lighthouse from 1882, the Faro Los Morrillos de Cabo Rojo.
+The half-moon-shaped beach is near a lighthouse from 1882, the Faro Los Morrillos de Cabo Rojo.
+It's also right across from red-hued salt flats thriving with wildlife.
 Families love this beach because of its shallow waters and calm waves, which make it safe for children to swim in.

 Where to stay: Oceanfront condo

 Though definitely not the most famous beach on the Puerto Rican island of Culebra, Carlos Rosario is tranquil and quiet.
 In fact, this is one of the most beautiful secluded beaches in the world.

 Don’t expect facilities, stores or restaurants.
 There is nothing here but sand, trees and water.
 That’s what makes it perfect for anyone who likes peacefulness at the beach and who doesn’t want to fight for sand space with anyone.